Hello, my name’s Mardi Lee and welcome to The ReNewy Living Podcast – Season 1!

 Mardi from ReNewy Living (left) with Sally Maguire (right) from Shepherd’s Ground Community Farm and Village.
 In conversation on Season 2 of The ReNewy Living Podcast.

-ReNewy Living is always keen to chat with guests from the Newcastle region who are doing good things for people and planet.
+ReNewy Living is always keen to chat with guests from the regions who are doing good things for people and planet.

-We’d love to chat on the phone first if you:-
+We’d love to start with a phone chat if you’re:-

-- are an individual who’s knowledgable about one or more areas of sustainability
+- an individual who’s knowledgable about one or more areas of sustainability

-- are a business or organisation who either is 100% sustainability-focussed or has a strong environmental mission/ project or social justice.
+- a business or organisation who’s either 100% sustainability-focussed or has a strong environmental mission/ project, or social justice aim.
 All whilst keeping sustainability as the core theme.

 If you have a topic idea or unsure whether it’s possible to be a guest, I encourage you to reach out via email – info@renewyliving,com.au – or via the Contact page…